225th Infantry Regiment "Arezzo": Interwar years

-After World War I the Royal Italian Army disbanded the brigades and the regiments formed during the war, with the exception of brigades, whose regiments had both been awarded a Gold Medal of Military Valour.
+After World War I the Royal Italian Army disbanded the brigades and the regiments formed during the war, with the exception of brigades, whose regiments had both been awarded a Gold Medal of Military Valor.
 In 1926 the 225th Infantry Regiment moved from Foggia to Ascoli Piceno and on 30 September of the same year the command of the Brigade "Arezzo" and the 226th Infantry Regiment were disbanded, while the 225th Infantry Regiment, now renamed 225th Infantry Regiment "Arezzo", was assigned to the XXIV Infantry Brigade, which was the infantry component of the 24th Territorial Division of Chieti.
 In 1934 the division changed its name to 24th Infantry Division "Gran Sasso".
+A name change that also extended to the division's infantry brigade.

 Second Italo-Ethiopian War

-In 1935-36 the 24th Infantry Division "Gran Sasso", including the 225th Infantry Regiment "Arezzo", participated in the Second Italo-Ethiopian War.
-Together with the 19th Infantry Division "Gavinana" the Gran Sasso operated in the Tigray Region and fought in March 1936 in the Battle of Shire, for which the 225th Infantry Regiment "Arezzo" was awarded a Bronze Medal of Military Valour.
+On 30 May 1935 the depot of the 225th Infantry Regiment "Arezzo" in Ascoli Piceno reformed the 97th Infantry Regiment "Genova", as replacement for the 225th Infantry Regiment "Arezzo", which, along with the rest of the 24th Infantry Division "Gran Sasso", was mobilized for the Second Italo-Ethiopian War.
+Together with the 19th Infantry Division "Gavinana" the Gran Sasso operated in the Tigray Region and fought in March 1936 in the Battle of Shire, for which the 225th Infantry Regiment "Arezzo" was awarded a Bronze Medal of Military Valor.

-After the war the division returned to Italy, where on 1 March 1937 the 225th Infantry Regiment "Arezzo" was transferred to the 63rd Infantry Division "Cirene", which was based in Libya.
-On 1 March 1938 the 225th Infantry Regiment "Arezzo" in Libya was renamed 158th Infantry Regiment "Liguria".
-On the same day the 225th Infantry Regiment "Arezzo" was reformed in Ascoli Piceno and once again assigned to the "Gran Sasso".
+After the war the division returned to Italy and on 15 September 1936 the 97th Infantry Regiment "Genova" was disbanded and its personnel integrated into the 225th Infantry Regiment "Arezzo".
+On 1 March 1937 the 225th Infantry Regiment "Arezzo" was transferred to the 63rd Infantry Division "Cirene", which was based in Libya and consequently the regiment moved there.
+On 1 March 1938 the 225th Infantry Regiment "Arezzo" in Libya was renamed 158th Infantry Regiment "Liguria" and on the same day the 225th Infantry Regiment "Arezzo" was reformed in Ascoli Piceno and once again assigned to the "Gran Sasso" division.

-On 24 May 1939 the "Gran Sasso" ceded the 225th Infantry Regiment "Arezzo" to the newly activated 53rd Infantry Division "Arezzo".
+On 24 May 1939 the "Gran Sasso" division ceded the 225th Infantry Regiment "Arezzo" to the newly activated 53rd Infantry Division "Arezzo".
 In June 1939 the division was transferred to Albania and based in Shkodër in the country's North.